 The other houses have squat toilets and showering or washing facilities (Berber douche - large bowls of hot and cold water).
 Traditional Berber houses have salons where you sit on carpets and cushions or mid height mattresses at low tables to eat and take tea.
 Long salons can be used as a guest room for up to 5 people.

 As the village is dependent on water from a communal water tower the water supply is turned off at times to allow the water supply to replenish.
 At these times water will be provided in bowls for washing and flushing the toilets.
+If water is not avaiulable for showering visitors use Riad Kasbah Oliver's showers as it has it's own water tower.

 It is safe to brush your teeth with tap water.